jrpereirajr/iris-integratedml-monitor-example/README.md

 ## Monitoring your models

-One of the best features of IRIS IntegrateML is its easy deployment.
+One of the features of IRIS IntegrateML is its easy deployment.
 I mean, if you have an IRIS database, technically you're all set to start your machine learning (ML) model, based on the most used tools available today.
 And once your database is deployed, your ML model are deployed automatically.

 However, this isn't the whole story.
 Your deployed models need to be periodically monitored to ensure their reliability.
 If their performance becomes unacceptable, they need to be retrained.